russjohnson09/coderuss/README.md

 * added external_resources fixes #47

 # TODOS
+##Add github review commits 0123_github_review
+Add the ability to take notes on github branches.
+Require these notes to be reviewed and confirmed before merging into master.
 ##Add notification hook
 add the ability to send notifications to a user via /v1/notifications/:hookId/notify ```{"message":"ping""}``` POST